 Historically, homelessness services only worked with people after they had become homeless.
-Local authorities are now commissioning support services that help people avoid homelessness in the first place.
+Local authorities are now commissioning support services to help people avoid homelessness in the first place.

-Brent Reach supports people with a wide range of issues, including those with an offending background, problems with drugs or alcohol, struggling with depression and people facing social exclusion.
+Brent Reach supports people with a wide range of issues, including those with an offending background, problems with drugs or alcohol, struggling with depression, or people facing social exclusion.

 The service supports up to 400 people at any one time.